mosesjust2016/100-days-of-code/r1-log.md

 ### R1D11
 Making use of GitHub API to build an app that displays the profile of a GitHub user when you type their name or username.

+### R1D12
+To show random quotes, I used a free API named quotable https://quotable.io/random using the quotable API I fetched the random quotes and showed them on the Quote App.
+With speech functionality and twitter share button